Ivy-Apps/ivy-wallet/docs/algorithms/Calc Algo.md

 **B) Get the exchange rates** `O(# of rates + # of overriden rates) space-time` `✨base-currency` `✨rates` `✨overriden-rates`

+Retrieve from the local DB the latest exchange rates stored considering the ones that are manually overriden.

 > RX: `✨X` means reacts to X